sdcondon/FlUnit/docs/user-guide/getting-started.md

 ## Why FlUnit?

-Introduction complete, now is a good time to talk about why you might want to use FlUnit (and why not).
+Introduction complete, here we talk about why you might want to use FlUnit (and why not).

 FlUnit's notable strengths include: